Mississippi Burning: Legal dispute

-On February 21, 1989, former Neshoba County sheriff Lawrence A. Rainey filed a lawsuit against Orion Pictures, claiming defamation and invasion of privacy.
+On February 21, 1989, former Neshoba County sheriff Lawrence Rainey filed a lawsuit against Orion Pictures, claiming defamation and invasion of privacy.
 The lawsuit, filed at a United States district court in Meridian, Mississippi, asked for $8 million in damages.
-Rainey, who was the county sheriff at the time of the 1964 murders, alleged that the filmmakers of Mississippi Burning had portrayed him in an unfavorable light with the fictional character of Sheriff Ray Stuckey (Gailard Sartain).
+Rainey, who was the county sheriff at the time of the 1964 murders, alleged that the filmmakers of Mississippi Burning portrayed him in an unfavorable light with the fictional character of Sheriff Ray Stuckey (Gailard Sartain).
 "Everybody all over the South knows the one they have playing the sheriff in that movie is referring to me," he stated.
 "What they said happened and what they did to me certainly wasn't right and something ought to be done about it."
 Rainey's lawsuit was unsuccessful; he dropped the suit after Orion's team of lawyers threatened to prove that the film was based on fact, and that Rainey was indeed suspected in the 1964 murders.